-Step 3: Let Your Hair Entangle: You will agree with me that the best thing about curly natural hair is their innate ability to tangle together.
+Step 3: Let Your Hair Entangle: You will agree with me that the best thing about curly natural hair is its innate ability to tangle together.
 This is your biggest asset when forming dreads with natural hair.

 In this step, you will need to curb your temptation to comb, brush or untangle your hair.
-This will leave your hair to tangle together.
+This will leave your hair tangle together.